faroncoder/hyperx-htmx/README.md

 “If the browser can lie, the server must speak truth.”

 That’s the core belief behind HyperX.
 Modern web frameworks often treat the server as a data faucet and the browser as the brain.
 HyperX reverses that: the server defines what happens, where it happens, and how it reacts — in pure HTML.

-Declarative by Design
+---Declarative by Design

 Django templates were never meant to evolve — until now.
 HyperX transforms them into a reactive DSL, powered by tags like:

+`
 {% hx %}
   <hx:button get="dashboard:update" target="#main" />
   <hx:panel get="stats:overview" swap="outerHTML" trigger="every 30s" />
 {% endhx %}
+`

 The result is compiled by the server into valid HTMX attributes — no manual wiring, no brittle JS.
 This approach collapses the distance between backend logic and frontend behavior, making HTML truly self-describing again.

----The Unix Principle, Applied to the Web
+---The Unix Principle - and Unix always wins.

 Every part of HyperX follows the Unix philosophy:

-“Do one thing well, and speak a simple language.”
+- “Do one thing well, and speak a simple language.”

-Middleware handles truth: security, validation, and flow.
+- Middleware handles truth: security, validation, and flow.

-Templatetags handle meaning: declarative intent.
+- Templatetags handle meaning: declarative intent.

-HTMX handles motion: the minimal, composable runtime.
+- HTMX handles motion: the minimal, composable runtime.

 Together, they form a pipeline where HTML, not JavaScript, becomes the API boundary.

 ---Security by Composition

-HyperX treats requests as conversations between trusted peers.
-Every interaction is validated, introspected, and logged — not assumed safe.
+Every request is a conversation, not an assumption.
-That’s why it auto-injects CSRF meta tags, validates TabX headers, and guards HTMX requests with intelligent middleware.
+Auto-injects CSRF
+Validates TabX headers
+Guards HTMX flows via intelligent middleware
+No silent trust — only verified intent.

 ---Framework-Agnostic Evolution

-HyperX doesn’t compete with Django — it amplifies it.
+HyperX doesn’t replace Django.
+It is not a new invention.
+It connects and amplifies Django.
-It doesn’t replace HTMX — it clarifies it.
+It doesn’t compete with HTMX — it clarifies it.
-And it doesn’t chase trends — it returns web to fundamentals: simple, inspectable, declarative HTML, backed by a strong, honest server.
+It doesn’t chase trends — it returns to fundamentals: unix principles.

----Philosophical Credits — Standing on the Shoulders of Simplicity
+Simple.
+Inspectable.
+Declarative HTML.
+Backed by a strong, honest server.

+----Philosophical Credits

 “Every revolution begins with a return to first principles.”

 HyperX exists because the web forgot its roots.
-It’s a reminder that HTML is already declarative, and that interactivity belongs to the server, not the browser.
+It’s a reminder that HTML is already declarative, and interactivity belongs to the server, not the browser.

-This work stands on the quiet brilliance of others:

-Aaron Gustafson — for proving that hypermedia can still evolve, and for creating HTMX, the most humane frontend library of this decade.
+Acknowledgements:
+Aaron Gustafson — for HTMX

-Guido van Rossum — for giving us Python, where elegance is not optional.
+Guido van Rossum — for Python’s elegance

-Adrian Holovaty & Jacob Kaplan-Moss — for Django, the web framework that refused to compromise.

-Dennis Ritchie & Ken Thompson — for Unix, the one philosophy every good system still bows to.
+Adrian Holovaty & Jacob Kaplan-Moss — for Django Dennis Ritchie & Ken Thompson — for UNIX

-And finally — to the curious, the tinkerers, the ones who open the terminal and ask “What if the server could talk in HTML again?” —
+To the tinkerers — for asking “What if the server could talk in HTML again?”
-HyperX was made for you.

----“The server is truth.
+“The server is truth.
 The template is language.
 The web is alive again.”

-🧑‍💻 Creator’s Note — Making Silence Speak in Code
+---Creator’s Note — Making Silence Speak in Code

-I wrote my first shell script at age 9, on a machine that barely ran.
-No frameworks.
-No noise.
-Just logic and blinking underscore light.

-As a Deaf developer, silence became my native protocol — and over the years, I learned that code, like language, doesn’t need sound to communicate truth.
-It needs clarity, structure, and integrity.
-Unix is the perfect laws and it gave that to systems, and even to me.

-HyperX is my way of honoring that.
-It’s the moment where Django, HTMX, and the Unix philosophy finally shake hands — a framework that listens, even when it doesn’t hear.

----Django Team: I hope this elevates Django to next level.  :)

-“When words fall silent, systems still speak.”
+“When words fall silent, systems still speak.” — Jeff Panasuik

+The coding world was first introduced to me at age 9 when I discovered a terminal with a blinking underscore cursor emitting so much light making my dark room visible.
+Unknowing that I was embracing shell scripting language, I learned the laws of Unix.

+Unix mindset has become part of my life.
+As a developer who communicates in sign language, unix became my native protocol.

+A creation of HyperX is that same philosophy — clear, structured, and truthful and it gives django and server the "ability to speak".

+Motto: "If you build it in unix way, unix always wins"

-– Jeff Panasuik
+Jeff Panasuik
-Founder of SignaVision Solutions Inc.
+Founder, SignaVision Solutions Inc.
 Creator of HyperX
 Toronto, Canada 🇨🇦